poodlez/doom/README.md

 ## Pieces

-- `src/doom_server.c` — standalone HTTP server that launches Chocolate Doom sessions, captures frames from a framebuffer device, and streams MJPEG.
+- `src/doom_server.c` — standalone HTTP server that launches Chocolate Doom, captures frames from an X11 window, streams MJPEG, and injects keyboard input via XTest.
 - `scripts/setup_droplet.sh` — one-shot provisioning script for Ubuntu 24.04.
 - `public/index.html` — barebones control pad that posts inputs to the server.
 - `systemd/doom.service` — unit file used in production to keep the server alive.